A lot or a little?

 Is it any good?

-THE RETURN OF THE KING was done by TV-fantasy specialists Arthur Rankin and Jules Bass, who earlier made a fine cartoon version of The Hobbit and here reunite the same talent involved.
-But The Return of the King is darker and more complicated than The Hobbit.
+Created by TV-fantasy specialists Arthur Rankin and Jules Bass, who earlier made a fine cartoon version of The Hobbit, The Return of the King is darker and more complicated.
 Launching right into it like this abandons two earlier bookfuls of backstory and crucial character development.
 The herky-jerky narrative seems to leapfrog ahead in the storyline, then dawdle over repetitive ballads and juvenile-seeming musical numbers.
 Some characters, like Aragorn (just the King in the title, that's all) are almost lost altogether in the shuffle.
 Pluses are some voiceover performances (especially Roddy McDowell as a tough Samwise) and an epilogue that's clearer even than Tolkien about what's to become of hobbits, wizards, and elves in the modern age.
 Animation (done by Japanese but dissimilar from the general look of "anime") is okay but not exceptionally eye-filling.

 Families can talk about what makes J.R.R.
 Tolkien's fantasy world so popular with readers of all ages.
 Does this animation do it justice?
 What about other screen versions?

 The ending suggests that hobbits will evolve to become very similar to regular humans.
 Ask kids if they know people who remind them of Frodo or Samwise.
 Would they want to be hobbits, or other Tolkien characters?

 Our editors recommend

 Top advice and articles

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.